ifigenia8/ArduCar/README.md

 Firmata interacting with microcontrollers:
 - https://github.com/firmata/arduino

-I choose to use the johhny-five library to connect firmata with my microcontroller:
+I decided to use the johhny-five library to connect firmata with my microcontroller:
 - https://github.com/rwaldron/johnny-five
 - http://johnny-five.io/